Codecademy/docs/content/python/concepts/modules/modules.md

   - 'paths/computer-science'
 ---

-A module is a Python file that contains functions, definitions, and statements that can be included in an application.
+A **module** is a Python file that contains functions, definitions, and statements that can be included in an application.
+Technically, all `.py` files are modules.

 Think of a module as a code library that can be reused across applications.
 Modules improve code reusablity and allow us to access shared libraries and packages.

-Instead of entering commands directly into a Python interpreter, Python code can be saved as a module so that we can use it again later in other applications.
+Instead of entering commands directly into a Python interpreter, code can be saved as a module for later use in other applications.
 Modules can also be used to access libraries such as `numpy`, `sklearn`, and the `date-time` built-in module.

 ## Creating and Importing Modules

-A module can be created by saving a Python file with the **.py** file extension.
+A module can be created by saving a Python file with the `.py` file extension.
 It can then be imported into another Python file with the `import` command followed by the module name.

 For example, to import a **video_player.py** file: